 When fentanyl is prescribed to patients such as these, the drug can depress the central nervous system, leading to respiratory depression that can cause less oxygen to enter the patient’s bloodstream.
 Unless patients who have developed respiratory depression from fentanyl are treated quickly, they may suffer permanent or fatal catastrophic brain injury.

 At Heygood, Orr & Pearson, we believe that when a doctor or hospital prescribes fentanyl products to patients who should not be taking this drug, they should be held accountable for the injuries caused by their negligence.
 Families who have lost a loved one to a fentanyl overdose caused by medical malpractice may be eligible to file a wrongful death lawsuit against the parties responsible for improperly prescribing the fentanyl patch.

-Our attorneys have tried more cases involving fentanyl than all other law firms in the country combined.
-Our law firm has been able to secure verdicts and settlements totaling over a hundred million dollars on behalf of family members who lost a loved one to a fentanyl overdose.
+Our attorneys have handled hundreds of cases involving the fentanyl pain patch or other fentanyl products.
+Our law firm has secured a number of verdicts and settlements on behalf of family members who lost a loved one to a fentanyl overdose.
 We believe these deaths were preventable, and that the doctors and hospitals that caused them should be held accountable for their actions in a court of law.